 Despite a tumultuous year, progress and innovation in the payments industry persists.
 According to the 2nd annual Faster Payments Barometer, nearly 4 in 5 respondents are either accelerating or maintaining faster payments implementation plans.

-Faster, or instant payments, are quickly gaining popularity around the world.
+Faster payments, including instant payments, are quickly gaining popularity around the world.
 And here in the United States, the topic is at the forefront of the payments industry.
 Now is the time to start learning more about this important and evolving area for the future of payments.

 The Federal Reserve has formed a pilot program to support the development, testing and adoption of the FedNow Service.
 The FedNow Pilot Program continues efforts to foster industry partnerships in support of the FedNow Service, and will be conducted in three phases: advisory, testing and closed-loop production.